Mikhail-Vaganov/FS_HTTP_API/README.md

 1. /fsapi/files
   * Method: GET
-  * Returns: The list of all files stored on the server.
+  * Returns: The list of all the files stored on the server in the working directory.

 2. /fsapi/files/\<file_name\>
   * Method: GET